regular/fastcomp.js/README.md

 ###

-Tring homebrew emscripten and llvm-3.6.1
+Trying homebrew emscripten and llvm-3.6.1

     mkdir build
     cd build
-    emconfigure ../configure --enable-optimized --enable-targets=x86 --enable-libcpp --disable-jit --disable-threads --disable-pthreads did native build with same options put #undefs before enum feturing fopen64 and friends same for fstat stuff
+    emconfigure ../configure --enable-optimized --enable-targets=x86 --enable-libcpp --disable-jit --disable-threads --disable-pthreads

+did native build with same options put #undefs before enum feturing fopen64 and friends (that's a change in an llvm header to work around #define vandalism in emscripten) same for fstat stuff buld produces output Release+Assert/bin.
+The files don't have a suffix, but they actually are bc files.

 ---
 Original readme follows